Water News

 Dignitaries, scientists celebrate advanced technologies in Great Lakes research

-The U.S. Geological Survey and partners will deploy advanced technologies on Lake Superior this summer to better understand the $7 billion per year Great Lakes fishery.
+[ad_1] The U.S. Geological Survey and partners will deploy advanced technologies on Lake Superior this summer to better understand the $7 billion per year Great Lakes fishery.
 The information collected will be used by managers to sustain and support the Great Lakes’ valuable natural resources.
 The USGS Research Vessel Kiyi.
-WHAT: The USGS and the Great …
+WHAT: The USGS and the …

 Read moreDignitaries, scientists celebrate advanced technologies in Great Lakes research